databrickslabs/migrate/README.md

 This package is based on python 3.6 and DBR 6.x+ releases.
 Python 3.7 or above is recommended if one is also exporting/importing MLflow objects.

-> **Note:** This tool does not support windows currently since path resolution is different than mac / linux.
+> **Note:** This tool does not support windows currently since path resolution is different from mac / linux.

 This package also uses credentials from the [Databricks CLI](https://docs.databricks.com/user-guide/dev-tools/databricks-cli.html).